The dynamical origin of the graviton mass in the non-linear theory of massive gravity: Symmetry breaking pattern and the dynamical origin of the graviton mass

 From the previous analysis, it is clear that there is a degeneracy in the vacuum solution and that the St\"uckelberg function has two roles.
 It is related to the mass parameter of the theory, analogous to the $\mu$-parameter in the case of a scalar field (see eq. (\ref{eq:Iseelanola})).
-This can be observed explicitly for the case when we have one free-parameter with $T_0(r,t)$ arbitrary.
-In massive gravity, the position of the false vacuum relative to the physical one depends on the value taken by the St\"uckelberg function.
-In general, the action is invariant under the full diffeomorphism transformation defined as in eq. (\ref{eq:gt}).
-The vacuum represented by eq. (\ref{eq:acalanojo23456789}) is in general non-zero and not invariant under the action of the full set of transformations.
-Then it is necessary to shift the fields such that we can expand the perturbations around the physical vacuum.
+This can be observed explicitly for the case where the condition $\beta=\alpha^2$ is satisfied.
+The mass parameter, determines the position of the false vacuum of the theory.
+In general, the action is invariant under the full dipheomorphism transformation defined as in eq. (\ref{eq:gt}).
+The vacuum represented by eq. (\ref{eq:acalanojo234mamamia}) is in general non-zero and then any physical perturbation has to be expanded around it.
 The St\"uckelberg function behaves as a preferred time direction for the vacuum field.
-Then although the action is invariant under a local gauge symmetry, the vacuum symmetries related to the time-direction are broken for the case of one free-parameter and the St\"uckelberg function arbitrary.
-Then any diffeomorphism transformation connected to the time-coordinate is in principle broken at the vacuum level.
-Due to the preferred time-direction $T_0(r,t)$, the observers defining the time in agreement with $T_0(r,t)$ will not perceive the graviton mass effects in a dynamical sense.
-This means that they will not perceive locally the spatial variation of the St\"uckelberg function.
-At this level, any symmetry transformation involving the time, should be considered as a potential broken generator inside this solution depending on how the observers define their notion of time (frame of reference).
-As an example, if the symmetry under consideration is the Lorentz one, then we have three potential broken generators corresponding to the three boost directions.
-However, knowing how many Nambu-Goldstone bosons correspond to the number of broken generators is not an easy task at the spacetime level.
-Some progress has been done in \cite{Shiu, Haruki}.
-For internal symmetries in non-relativistic systems, the solution for the relation between the Nambu-Goldstone bosons and the number of broken generators has been found in \cite{Murayama}.
-At the most basic level, we expect a symmetry breaking pattern of the form
+In this case, its variation $dT_0(r,t)$ represents the order parameter of the theory.
+If an observer in a free-falling defines the Lorentz symmetry as $SO(3,1)$ ($G$), then after selecting some specific frame of reference, the preferred time-direction at the vacuum level will break the symmetry toward an ordinary rotation $SO(3)$ ($H$).
+The remaining $U(1)$ transformations related to the time-coordinate, correspond to the different frames of reference taken by the observers.
+They define the coset $G/H$ space.
+Due to the preferred time-direction $T_0(r,t)$, the observers defining the time in agreement with this St\"uckelberg function will not perceive the dynamical part of the graviton mass.
+This means that they will not perceive locally the spatial (temporal) variations of the St\"uckelberg function.
+At this level, any symmetry transformation involving the time, should be considered as a potential broken generator depending on how the observers define their notion of time (frame of reference).
+If the symmetry under consideration is the Lorentz one, then we have three potential broken generators corresponding to the three boost directions.
+This is precisely the number of Nambu-Goldstone bosons that massive gravity theories contain (one degree of freedom for the scalar and other two for vectors).
+When the observers select their frame of reference, the symmetry breaking pattern is given by